joshblack/lecture-loot-api/README.md

 PHP API for school project

-- Send the proper HTTP request to the appropriate API path
+- Send the proper HTTP request to the appropriate API path "api/v1/{request call}"
   * Everything should be json encoded first and then urlencoded
     * api_v1
       * POST /register